kvasilopoulos/kvasilopoulos.github.io/content/home/about.md

 # Biography

-My main research interests include theoretical and applied macroeconomics, focused on the real estate markets.
-More specifically I examine the part of Commercial Real Estate in the economy and the interactions with the Housing market.
+I am third-year Doctoral Student at Lancaster University.
+My research interests include theoretical and applied macroeconomics focused on the real estate markets.
+I examine the part of Commercial Real Estate in the economy and the interactions with the Housing market.